ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The directory will contain

 - `description.json` - a file containing a description of the training process with all the information to reproduce it.
-- `training_statistics.json` which contains records of all measures and losses for each epoch.
+- `training_statistics.json` which contains records of all metrics and losses for each epoch.
 - `model` - a directory containing model hyperparameters, weights, checkpoints and logs (for TensorBoard).
 - `kfold_training_statistics.json` - an optional file that is created when the `--k_fold` parameter is specified.
 This file contains metrics from k-fold cross validation run.
 In addition to the metrics for each fold, there is an `overall` key that shows mean and standard deviation for metrics across all folds.
 - `kfold_split_indicies.json` - this file is present if `--k_fold` parameter is specified and `--skip_save_k_fold_split_indices` is not specified.
 This file contains for each fold the row index values for the training data that creates the training and hold-out test folds.
 These indices can be used to reproduce the fold splits.